Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Entropic regularization and sample complexity

 where $R$ is a regularizer.

-To make sure that $\Jj_\varepsilon$ is convex and coercive, we need the following assumption: \begin{assumption} Assume that $R$ is convex with $R\ge\kappa\norm{\cdot}$ where $\kappa>0$ and $\norm{\cdot}$ is any norm.
+To ensure that $\Jj_\varepsilon$ is convex and coercive, we impose the following assumption: \begin{assumption} Assume that $R$ is convex with $R\ge\kappa\norm{\cdot}$ where $\kappa>0$ and $\norm{\cdot}$ is any norm.
 Assume as well that $R$'s subgradient is uniformly bounded by $M>0$ and that the ground truth $\hat A$ is symmetric positive definite. \end{assumption}

-The behavior of $\Ll_\varepsilon(A)$ as $\varepsilon\to0$ is well understood on positive definite matrices, and Theorem \ref{prop : taylor} states that it's lower bounded by the $\log$ of the eigenvalues of $A^{-1}$.
-This is why the scaling by $\epsilon$ ensures that the regularization vanishes in the zero-temperature limit while preventing the entropic objective from escaping to $-\infty$.